shanchih/Seaspan/payroll_error_handle_strategy.md

 * **Error Handling** :

   * Store the error report in Object Storage. (target for SIT2)
-  * Log error details in the ATP table. (target for SIT2)
+  * Log high level error details in the ATP table. (target for SIT2)

 ---